amitman7/NLP/README.md

 # second article

-The paper presents a framework called "CorPerds" that enables the automatic classification of text into different time periods.
+The paper *"Corpus Periodization Framework to Periodize a Temporally Ordered Text Corpus"* presents a framework called "CorPerds" that enables the automatic classification of text into different time periods.
 This is achieved by first performing a preliminary temporal classification by the method's implementer, followed by a more refined classification into a smaller and unique set of time periods while preserving the chronological order of the texts.

 This paper is unique in that, at the time of its writing, there were no relatively simple and easy-to-implement methods available for this concept, making it a powerful research tool for many parties.